/**

 When updating a * compute environment, changing this setting requires an infrastructure update of * the compute environment.
 For more information, see Updating * compute environments in the Batch User Guide.

-*/ inline ComputeResourceUpdate& WithUpdateToLatestImageVersion(bool value) { SetUpdateToLatestImageVersion(value); return *this;} /** *The type of compute environment: EC2
+*/ inline ComputeResourceUpdate& WithUpdateToLatestImageVersion(bool value) { SetUpdateToLatestImageVersion(value); return *this;} /** *The type of compute environment: EC2, SPOT,

 * environments in the Batch User Guide.